How to use Adobe firefly

 1On the Firefly homepage, click “Generative Fill”

-2Click “Upload image” and select a photo from your device — any photo works
+2Click “Upload image” and select any photo from your device

 3Use the brush tool to paint over the area you want to change, add, or remove

-4In the prompt box at the bottom, type what you want in that area — or leave it blank to simply remove the selected area
+4In the prompt box, describe what should appear there — or leave it blank to remove the selected area entirely

-5Click “Generate” — Firefly fills the selection with AI-generated content that matches the lighting, shadows, and perspective of the original photo
+5Click “Generate” — Firefly fills the selection matching the original lighting, shadows, and perspective

-6You get 3 variations — click between them to compare before downloading
+6You’ll get a few variations to compare before downloading

-• Remove a person from a group photo and fill the gap naturally
+• Removing a person from a group photo and filling the gap naturally

-• Replace a plain background with an office, studio, or outdoor scene
+• Replacing a plain background with an office, studio, or outdoor scene

-• Extend an image beyond its original borders (called Generative Expand)
+• Extending an image beyond its original borders (Generative Expand)

-• Change the season, weather, or time of day in a landscape photo
+• Changing the season, weather, or time of day in a landscape photo

-• Swap clothing colours or styles on a person in a photo
+• Swapping clothing colours or styles on a person in a photo

 Step 6 — Create Text Effects